baijianyang/starter-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Associate Professor of Computer and Information Technology
+role: Professor of Computer and Information Technology

 # Organizations/Affiliations to show in About widget
 organizations: